 Sweeteners Used By 88 Acres: Natural Sugars

 At 88 Acres, we believe in the power of eating whole foods, and food products made from the simplest of ingredients.
 We use just a touch of real sugar to naturally sweeten our snacks.
-Many of the nutrition professionals we consult with agree - natural sweeteners like the maple syrup in our bars and organic cane sugar in our seed butters provide just the right amount of sweetness to make our products delicious and satisfying, and give your body real energy to help appropriately regulate its innate hunger cues.
-Our Craft Seed Bars are sweet enough to crush a craving, but also leave you feeling full and satisfied from the combination of whole food fiber, protein and unsaturated fats.
+Many of the nutrition professionals we consult with agree - natural sweeteners like the maple syrup in our bars and organic cane sugar in our Seed Butters provide just the right amount of sweetness to make our products delicious and satisfying, and give your body real energy to help appropriately regulate its innate hunger cues.
+Our Seed Bars are sweet enough to crush a craving, but also leave you feeling full and satisfied from the combination of whole food fiber, protein and unsaturated fats.

 That’s not to say we are fans of excess sugar.
 On the contrary!
 We hope to provide a well-balanced snack that is just as delicious as it is nutritious.
 Based on overwhelming customer feedback, we recently reduced the sugar content of our Pumpkin Seed Butter by half, and launched a new seed butter flavor that is lightly sweetened with maple sugar instead of cane sugar.
-Each two tablespoon serving of 88 Acres Pumpkin Seed Butter and 88 Acres Hint of Maple Sunflower Seed Butter now contain only three grams of sugar.
+Each two tablespoon serving of 88 Acres Pumpkin Seed Butter and 88 Acres Maple Sunflower Seed Butter now contain only three grams of sugar.